International Partnership Development Fund (IPDF)

 1. Download and complete the IPDF application form

-Any application will need to include specific and measurable success metrics and objectives.
-We welcome funding applications to work with institutions that are:
+Any application will need to include specific and measurable success metrics and objectives and be aligned to the priorities of the our international strategy, Global Glasgow 2025.

-2. Gather College evidence of support for your application
+2. Evidence of funding and support for your application

 Please contact, Internationalisation Officer Toni O’Neill (Toni.O'Neill@glasgow.ac.uk) if you have questions on the approval process for IPDF for Social Sciences.